taneron/konfig/generator/konfig-integration-tests/sdks/typescript-humanloop/typescript/README.md

 ### `humanloop.experiments.create`<a id="humanloopexperimentscreate"></a>

 Create an experiment for your project.

-You can optionally specify IDs of your project\'s model configs to include in the experiment, along with a set of labels to consider as positive feedback and whether the experiment should be set as active.
+You can optionally specify IDs of your project's model configs to include in the experiment, along with a set of labels to consider as positive feedback and whether the experiment should be set as active.

 #### 🛠️ Usage<a id="🛠️-usage"></a>